Thornbrough Air Force Base: US Air Force period (1947–1953)

-Cold Bay sometime in the late 20th century.
-Cold Bay Airport's runways are visible.

 The 5042d ABS was discontinued on 1 January 1950 per AAC General Order Number 198, dated 13 December 1949, due to budget restrictions.
 Control of the base was taken over directly by AAC.
 It was planned for inactivation; however, the transport demands by MATS flying to Japan to support the Korean War delayed the inevitable closing of the base until 1 September 1953 by AAC General Order 66.